 Although the reasons to expand your professional network are infinite, networking, at its core, is a form of marketing.
-When networking, you have an opportunity to grow by presenting your personal brand to an audience.
-We know a thing or two about branding here in Cleveland, and thought we’d share these 4 tips for communicating your message through networking:
+With networking, you have the opportunity to grow your personal brand by connecting with others who share similar interests, are working in the same line of work, or who need help with an area where you have expertise.

-2. Get Out
+2. Get Out of the Office

-Even with an established web presence, you can’t expect to meet of new contacts just by sitting in your office.
+Even with an established online presence, you can’t expect to meet new contacts just by sitting in your office.
 There are tons of professional networking groups you can join in the Cleveland area, such as SME Cleveland, The Cleveland Professional 20/30 Club and WIN, to name just a few.
 But if the thought of schmoozing it up in a room full of suits where you don’t know anyone doesn’t appeal to you, that’s ok.
 Networking in Cleveland isn’t confined to stuffy conferences and executive meet-ups.

 The story of your personal journey is your greatest networking asset.
 Craft a narrative that’s concise yet intriguing enough for your conversation partner to want to learn more about you.
-This way, when somebody asks, “So what do you do?” you’re not struggling to find the right words to describe what it is that you’re working toward and why.
+This way, when somebody asks, “So, what do you do?” you’re not struggling to find the right words to describe what it is that you’re working toward and why.
 Emphasize your mission in your current position or communicate your aspirations in a way that paints an optimistic view of the future.
 A pessimistic outlook won’t inspire positive relationships, and, being from Cleveland, it’s our responsibility to uphold the Midwestern standard of contentedness.
 So, avoid complaining, even if you’re feeling stuck professionally.

-4. Lend a hand
+4. Offer to Lend a Hand